Ambien Addiction Treatment Program

 The first step in our Ambien addiction treatment program is a medical detox with a licensed doctor to keep patients as safe and comfortable as possible.
 After the medical detox is complete, we move on to the next steps in the rehab process.

-How do I know if I’m addicted to Ambien?
+How do I know if I or a loved one is addicted to Ambien?

 Ambien is a sleeping pill used to treat acute insomnia.
 It produces a substantial sedative effect and slows brain activity.
 Many people don’t realize they have a problem until they stop taking the drug.
 They recognize it when they can’t sleep without it after as little as two weeks.